Estimated reading time: 5 minutes

 If money is tight, and let’s face it with so many things to buy to prepare for baby, it’s tight.

 Your babymoon can be a road trip to somewhere nearby.
 Try not to drive for too long without taking breaks and remember to wear your seat belt properly.
 You can use a Tummy Shield for increased seat belt safety and comfort.

 Or you can always opt to do a staycation and just enjoy each other.
 Visit places around town that spark romantic memories of your dating days.
-Have a romantic picnic and … on your living room floor, because right now you can (wink, wink).
+Have a romantic picnic and have … on your living room floor, because right now you can (wink, wink).

 Be prepared for pregnant travel

 Whatever you do and wherever you go, be prepared.
 Be sure your doctor knows and OKs your plans for your pregnant travel.
 Have a name, address and contact number for a hospital at or near your destination, just in case.

 And check your health insurance to make sure you are covered if something does happen while you are away, especially if you travel abroad.
 If you aren’t, find supplemental travel insurance.